raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

     = shout (hablar alto) `He let out a shout of surprise` = scream (pegar un grito) `She let out a scream of fear`

+dar un grito desgarrador = give a piercing scream `He gave a piercing scream when he saw the ghost`

+mostrar una sonrisa de oreja a oreja = give a broad smile `He gave a broad smile when he saw the gift`

+con cara inexpresiva (no entendía, reconocía, confusa) = give a blank look `He gave a blank look when I asked him the question` - `She gave me a blank look when I told her the news`

+me causa mucho placer = gives me great pleasure `It gives me great pleasure to see you`

 ## Expressing Feelings